How to respond to disrespect

 (2) Self-defense is that defense which is necessary to avert a present unlawful attack from oneself or another."

 The attack must be imminent or just happened.
-It must not have happened some time ago. § 230 BGB says:
+It must not have happened some time ago. § 230 BGB says:"Self-help may not go further than is necessary to avert the danger."

 So if I am physically attacked, then I may defend myself appropriately.
 I am also allowed to defend myself against psychological attacks (mobbing, insult, defamation, spreading false facts), but not with physical violence, but in court.